In almost every music teacher interview, you’re asked a question about why kids should get music.

-While cross-curricular skills may not be the goal of the music classroom, it is an important side effect to point out to stakeholders like parents and admin who aren’t convinced by the other skills.
+While cross-curricular skills may not be the goal of the music classroom, it is an important side effect to point out to stakeholders like parents and admin who aren’t convinced by the other musical skills.

 Music literally helps out every subject, but these ones get a big benefit from music classes.

-Reading – Music improves reading by exposing children to text married with melody.
+Reading – Music improves reading skills by exposing children to text married with melody.
 This helps students connect reading better with other areas of their brain.

 Fluency – The beat and rhythm of music and singing improve a student’s fluency.
 They feel the flow and natural rhythm of words better.

 My father-in-law had a terrible stutter as a kid.
 He helped to overcome that by singing difficult tongue-twister style songs.

 In fact, most people with a stutter can sing just fine because music uses a different part of the brain.